rachel960122/search-engine/README.md

 		Elements elts = paragraph.select("a[href]");
 		for (Element elt: elts) {
 			String relURL = elt.attr("href");

 			if (relURL.startsWith("/wiki/")) {
 				String absURL = elt.attr("abs:href");
 				queue.offer(absURL);
 			}
 		}
 	}
 ```

-To determine whether a link is "internal", we check whether the URL starts with "/wiki/".
+To determine whether a link is "internal," we check whether the URL starts with "/wiki/".
 This might include some pages we don't want to index, like meta-pages about Wikipedia.
 And it might exclude some pages we want, like links to pages in non-English languages.
 But we kept it simple.

 That's all there is to it.
 This lab didn't have a lot of new material; it was mostly a chance to bring the pieces together.